vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Physics Messages/10 3D Other.md

 ### The obvious
 1. Your script must be attached to one of the objects involved in the collision.
 1. The colliders on your objects must be enabled.
-1. Rigidbodies involved in the collision mustn't have `detectCollisions` disabled in code.
+1. Do not disable `detectCollisions` in code for involved rigidbodies.

 ---
 If you resolved your issue and the fix was not listed in the [troubleshooting steps](../Physics%20Messages.md), please <<report-issue.html>>.